 Definitely, one of the parts I hate the most is searching for transfer options from the airport to target destination, usually the accommodation location.

 There are many things you need to take in consideration when choosing your airport transfer option.
 Cost, safety, comfort, speed, payment method and baggage transportation can all influence your decision of choosing the right transfer method.

 If the place has good public transportation, like you would find in most airports in Europe, most of the time the best option is to take the public transportation.

 For places where the public transportation is not very appealing in terms of comfort and especially safety, taxis and prepaid transfers can represent a good option.
-Depending on the place, you may even have to haggle with the taxi driver to get a good price since many of them don’t want to turn on the taximeter.
+In some cases, you may have to haggle with the taxi driver to get a good price since many of them don’t want to turn on the taximeter.

-The return transfer, the one back from your hotel to the airport, is usually a bit easier since you may have alternative options, e.g. you can replace taxis with Uber.
+The return transfer, the one back from your hotel to the airport, is usually a bit easier to plan since you may have alternative options, e.g. you can replace taxis with Uber.

 Like most of the previous topics, this requires a separate article.
 I will also try to create dedicated material for specific places.

-Now let’s jump to the fun part, the real trip.
-Although there were moments when I was a bit exhausted, the trip itself was amazing.
+Now let’s jump to the fun part: the trip.
+Although there were moments when I was exhausted, the trip itself was amazing.
 It’s also a tour that offered me plenty of valuable lessons and made me more confident when approaching challenging destinations.

-Enjoying some time in Italy and the Italian food
+Enjoying some time in Italy and the amazing Italian food

 I’ve begun the trip with a couple of nights in Bergamo, Italy.
 I arrived in the evening and visited La Citta Alta, the Old Town, treating myself with one of the best pizza I’ve eaten so far and some good Italian wine.